 Brunner Student Loan Bankruptcy Law Reform

-Not all the courts and Circuits follow the Brunner test some including the 1st, 8th and 9th have modified or adopted other tests.
-The 9th Circuit uses a totality of the circumstances test and look at the debtor’s future income and any other relevant factors.
-The First Circuit bankruptcy appellate panel which originally approved and adopted Brunner now rejects it and also use the totality of the circumstances test but still uses the 1st part of Brunner while rejecting parts 2 and 3 of the Brunner test.
+Not all courts and circuits follow the Brunner Test.
+For some examples, the 1st, 8th, and 9th Circuits use modifications or other tests.
+The 9th Circuit uses a totality of the circumstances test and looks at the debtor’s future income and any other relevant factors.
+The First Circuit bankruptcy appellate panel originally approved and adopted Brunner.
+However, it now rejects Brunner and also uses the totality of the circumstances test.
+The First Circuit still uses the 1st part of Brunner while rejecting parts 2 and 3 of the Brunner test.

-In relying on a judge’s equitable powers one First Circuit Massachusetts Bankruptcy judge Feeney gave a partial discharge under 11 USC 105(a).
-In giving partial discharges some courts have allowed a discharge of some of the loans but not others.
-In the First and Eighth Circuits student loan debtors have a better chance of getting a discharge but all of the circuits have had cases where it has been allowed and in some cases the lender has simply failed to respond and a default has been issued.
+By relying on a judge’s equitable powers, First Circuit Massachusetts Bankruptcy judge Feeney gave a partial discharge under 11 USC 105(a).
+In giving partial discharges some courts are allowing the discharge of some of the loans but not others.
+However, now the First and Eighth Circuits give student loan debtors have a better chance of getting a discharge.
+Usually, circuits have cases where undue hardship is allowable.
+Sometimes the lender also simply fails to respond and a default is issued.